danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/gitlab_dotcom/xf/gitlab_dotcom_xf.md

-{% docs gitlab_dotcom_container_scanning_jobs %}

-This table is meant to isolate all container_scanning jobs used to create the AMAU calculation for secure stage as described in [this handbook page](https://about.gitlab.com/handbook/product/metrics/#stage-monthly-active-users-smau)

-{% enddocs %}

-{% docs gitlab_dotcom_dast_jobs %}

-This table is meant to isolate all dast jobs used to create the AMAU calculation for secure stage as described in [this handbook page](https://about.gitlab.com/handbook/product/metrics/#stage-monthly-active-users-smau)

-{% enddocs %}

-{% docs gitlab_dotcom_dependency_scanning_jobs %}

-This table is meant to isolate all dependency_scanning jobs used to create the AMAU calculation for secure stage as described in [this handbook page](https://about.gitlab.com/handbook/product/metrics/#stage-monthly-active-users-smau)

-{% enddocs %}

 {% docs gitlab_dotcom_environments_xf %}

 This model anonymizes three fields: `environment_name`, `slug`, `external_url` based on the visibility of the projects the environments are associated to